Skip to main content

 Global Report on Teachers

-The new biennial Teacher Task Force & UNESCO Global reports on teachers will support teachers and quality teaching with up-to-date knowledge and analysis to advance evidence-based policy-making to ensure that all children have access to quality learning opportunities.
+The Global Report on Teachers supports teachers and quality teaching with up-to-date knowledge and analysis to advance evidence-informed policy-making to ensure that all children have access to quality learning opportunities.
+This report fills a gap within the body of global public goods and aims to use data and analysis to improve teacher-related education policies and programmes.

-• monitor global progress towards achieving SDG 4. c. through the co-collection and presentation of relevant data and indicators at the global, regional and national levels, drawing from a wide variety of sources and allowing for a comparative analysis between countries and regions and progress over time;
+• monitor global progress towards achieving target 4. c. through the co-collection and presentation of relevant data and indicators at the global, regional and national levels, drawing from a wide variety of sources and allowing for a comparative analysis between countries and regions and progress over time;

 • draw on the experience within the Teacher Task Force membership, to present evidence-based good practice and recommendations for policy-makers and other stakeholders;